magiruuvelvet/KaiAuth/README.md

 ![KaiAuth icon](img/icons/app_112.png)

-KaiAuth is a simple Google Authenticator alternative on KaiOS.
+KaiAuth is a simple TOTP Authenticator for KaiOS.

 # Screenshots